Kittyhacker101-Software/KatWeb/README.md

 <img src="https://kittyhacker101.tk/KatWeb.png" alt="KatWeb - A modern and lightweight webserver designed for the modern web."></img>

 ## Getting KatWeb
-To download KatWeb, you can either download a compiled release from the [releases page](https://github.com/kittyhacker101/KatWeb/releases), or compile KatWeb from the source code in the repository (**not recommended, code in the repository is not suitable for production use**).
+To download KatWeb, you can either download a packaged release from the [releases page](https://github.com/kittyhacker101/KatWeb/releases), or compile KatWeb from the source code in the repository (**not recommended, code in the repository is not suitable for production use**).

 ### Linux Packages
 - Arch Linux users can install the [katweb](https://aur.archlinux.org/packages/katweb/) AUR package.